MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ---
 ## Installing the column plates

-!!! info "Components Required"
+!!! info annotate "Components Required"
     ```
     20 x M5x12mm BHCS
-     1 x Joining Plate B
+     1 x Joining Plate B        (1)
-     1 x Joining Plate C
+     1 x Joining Plate C        (2)
-     1 x Joining Plate B Mirror
+     1 x Joining Plate B Mirror (3)
-     1 x Joining Plate C Mirror
+     1 x Joining Plate C Mirror (4)
     ```
+1. Print this part using the [recommended settings](../../printing/print_guide.md)!
+2. Print this part using the [recommended settings](../../printing/print_guide.md)!
+3. Print this part using the [recommended settings](../../printing/print_guide.md)!
+4. Print this part using the [recommended settings](../../printing/print_guide.md)!

 Place extrusions `A` and `B` facing each other, creating an internal channel.
-This is where the ballast box can be installed (later!).
+This is where the ballast box can be installed (later, calm down cowboy!).

 Install Joining Plate B and Joining Plate C on one side, using M5x12 BHCS to hold the extrusions together.

 ![](../img/z_axis_assembly/y_axis_step_46.png){: .shadow}

+---

 !!! tip
     Make sure there is a `67mm` vertical spacing between the lower and upper column plates.
 The top of the thin part of the uppermost column plate should be flush with the top surface of the C-Beams.

----

 ![](../img/z_axis_assembly/y_axis_step_47.png){: .shadow}